MaterializeInc/materialize/doc/user/sql/create-source/text-source.md

 Raw byte-formatted sources provide Materialize the raw bytes received from the source without applying any formatting or decoding.

-Bext-formatted sources have one column, which, by default, is named `bytes`.
+Raw byte-formatted sources have one column, which, by default, is named `bytes`.

 ### Envelope details